webmiddle/webmiddle.github.io/docs/introduction/main-concepts.md

 const Sum = ({ a, b }) => a + b;
 ```

-The main aspect is that components logic is defined with [JSX](http://facebook.github.io/jsx/).
+The main aspect is that components logic can be defined with [JSX](http://facebook.github.io/jsx/).

 ```jsx
 const SumItself = ({ number }) =>